johngoldin/pages-source/content/post/2016-07-03-using-the-flickr-api-from-r.md

 What I wanted from Flickr was to be able to show a thumbnail version of a photo to add to a marker on a Leaflet map and then send the person to the photo at the Flickr site if the viewer clicked on the thumbnail.

-The flickr API constructs URL’s that fetch small or medium sized version of the photo.
+The Flickr API constructs URL’s that fetch small or medium sized version of the photo.

 Here is a facsimile of the code I used to add markers to the Leaflet map.

 ```
-# produce a flickr URL like the following:
+# produce a Flickr URL like the following:
 # https://www.flickr.com/photos/99418994@N00/22042568849/in/album-72157657606414684/
 photos_in_album_url <- function(album_id, photo_id, user_id) {
   sprintf("https://www.flickr.com/photos/%s/%s/in/album-%s/",